dk14/wolfram-mega/docs/dsl.md

 > Note: All typesafety checks are preserved: `funds.pay(Alice, -100)` gets translated to `funds.pay(Bob, 100)`.
 Thus paying the same party regardless of outcome would still throw an error.

-Thi however, does not allow you to `pay` after checking deeper outcomes:
+This however, does not allow you to `pay` after checking deeper outcomes:

 ```ts
 dsl.if("wow?", ["yup"], ["nope"]).then(account => {